Tiny Tim (musician): Death

 On September 28, 1996, Khaury recorded a video interview at the Montague Bookmill.
 He later suffered a heart attack at a ukulele festival at the nearby Montague Grange Hall in Montague, Massachusetts.
 He was hospitalized at the nearby Franklin County Medical Center in Greenfield for approximately three weeks before being discharged with strong admonitions not to perform again because of his health, weight, and dietary needs for his diabetic and heart conditions.
 He ignored the advice.

-On November 30, 1996, he was playing at a gala benefit hosted by the Women's Club of Minneapolis.
+On November 30, 1996, Khaury was playing at a gala benefit hosted by the Woman's Club of Minneapolis.
 He had let his third wife ("Miss Sue") know before the show that he was not feeling well, but did not want to disappoint his fans.
 Before the start of his performance, most of the audience had left.
-While performing his last number of the evening, he suffered another heart attack on stage in the middle of a rendition of his hit, "Tiptoe Through the Tulips".
-His wife asked him if he was feeling all right, and he said he was not; she was helping him back to their table where he collapsed, and never regained consciousness.
+In the middle of performing his last number of the evening — a rendition of his hit, "Tiptoe Through the Tulips" — he suffered another heart attack on stage.
+His wife asked him if he was feeling all right, and he said he was not.
+She then helped him back to their table where he collapsed and never regained consciousness.
 EMTs performed on-site CPR and transported him to Hennepin County Medical Center, where after repeated revival attempts, he was pronounced dead at 11:20 pm.
-His remains are entombed in a mausoleum in Lakewood Cemetery in Minneapolis.
-A large mural of Tiny Tim with tulip themes by famous Australian artist Martin Sharp is in the Macquarie University Student Council in Sydney, Australia.
+He was buried at Lakewood Cemetery in Minneapolis.